 Secure Future GET STARTED WITH A FREE CONSULTATION

-What Happens in Car Accident Cases with Multiple Defendants?
+What Happens in Car Accident Cases With Multiple Defendants?

 Car accident cases are almost always complicated in some way, but when there are multiple cars involved — or multiple parties involved in the claims process — it gets even more convoluted.

 This is especially true in North Carolina, which is one of only four states and the District of Columbia that follows the pure contributory negligence rule.
-Alabama, Maryland and Virginia are the other three.
+(Alabama, Maryland, and Virginia are the other three).

-What Is the Contributory Negligence Rule?
+What Is the Pure Contributory Negligence Rule?

 If there are multiple cars or multiple defendants involved in the case, the chance that there are multiple people at fault increases.
 If you are determined to have no fault, then you will be able to seek damages from all the parties that were determined to be at fault.